|

 Daimler Limousine

-The car features car SHP292N, which was Jaguar's Royal Household Demonstrator.
-It is also shown in this English language magazine article. |
+The article features car SHP292N, which was Jaguar's Royal Household Demonstrator.
+It is also shown in this English language magazine article.
+It is vehicle no. 1M2794, built date Aug 2nd, 1974. |

 Zeit ist Geld